-World traveler, Photographer and Fond du Lac native.
+World traveler, Photographer and FDL native.

 Casey French graduated from the University of Wisconsin - Stevens Point and set off to travel the world.
 Casey has had his work published in Footprint Travel Guides, CNN International and National Geographic.
 Casey’s pieces often include life, in all its forms, including people, animals, and nature.